 - 2003-04 = $6,417.75

 Reporting Challenge Academy Membership for Equalization Aid and Revenue Limits in the PI-1563

-To avoid this possibility, it is necessary for all districts having a student reported by the Academy to verify whether or not that the student was included in either of the PI-1563 reports.
+To avoid this possibility, all districts having a student reported by the Academy must verify whether or not that the student was included in either of the PI-1563 reports.
 Based on the district answers to those questions in the Challenge PI-1563-CA reports, DPI will adjust the membership accordingly.